MicrosoftDocs/quantum-docs/articles/concepts-vectors-and-matrices.md

 # Work with vectors and matrices in quantum computing

 Some familiarity with vectors and matrices is essential to understand quantum computing.
-We provide a brief introduction below and interested readers are recommended to read a standard reference on linear algebra such as *Strang, G. (1993).
+This article provides a brief introduction, and interested readers are recommended to read a standard reference on linear algebra such as *Strang, G. (1993).
 Introduction to linear algebra (Vol. 3).
 Wellesley, MA: Wellesley-Cambridge Press* or an online reference such as [Linear Algebra](http://joshua.smcvt.edu/linearalgebra/).

+## Vectors

 A column vector (or simply [*vector*](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics))) $v$ of dimension (or size) $n$ is a collection of $n$ complex numbers $(v_1,v_2,\ldots,v_n)$ arranged as a column: